holochain/bootstrap/README.md

 - `list`: list all stored agent info
 - `get`: retrive a single agent info
 - `random`: retrieve up to N random agents (hybrid of list and get)
+- `now`: get the current server time as a unix milliseconds timestamp

 ## Data structures